Encyclopedia of Selected Peaceful Societies

 Location.
 As of 2007, about 43,500 Semai, an Orang Asli society (Malay for “Original People”), lived in the forested central mountains in Pahang and Perak states of the Malay Peninsula in Malaysia, Southeast Asia.

 Economy.
 The Semai have traditionally subsisted on the cultivation of manioc and rice, plus fishing, hunting, and trade in so-called “minor forest products” such as rattan.
 Increasingly, however, at least some are getting educations, and in a few cases university degrees.
 Some are entering professions as well as the labor pools in local towns.
 One Semai village, Ulu Geroh in Perak state, has successfully built up a tourist business.
+A video released to YouTube in 2012 provides an effective portrayal of Ulu Geroh and the way it retains its traditional values while hosting tourists.
+A news report from 2010, however, describes the poverty that prevails in another Semai village, apparently caused by the desecration of their forests.
+On the other hand, a news story from 2015 describes the prosperity in a different Semai community.

 Beliefs that Foster Peacefulness.
 The Semai have a strongly nonviolent image of themselves; they proclaim themselves to be nonviolent people who do not get angry or hit others.
 In fact, they do quarrel and get angry at times, but aggressive expressions of anger are rare, and they almost never hit their children.
 They see themselves as non-aggressive, dependent and nurturant.
 A self-image that allowed aggression would contradict their definition of virtue.
 Their worldview, and humanity's place in it, does not include any violence.
 They see themselves as helplessly surrounded by hostile forces, both natural and supernatural, and they proceed with caution in all their daily activities in the face of ubiquitous dangers.
 Security comes only from the sharing, peace and integration of their villages.
+A panelist at a conference in 2011 argued that the Semai exemplify equality, sustainability and peacefulness, qualities that foster human interdependence with one another and with the natural world.
+Another scholar maintained in a 2014 journal article that the Semai toponyms help reinforce their feelings of the importance of remaining highly peaceful.

 Avoiding and Resolving Conflict.
 Before they moved into permanent villages, the Semai preferred to resolve serious disputes informally, through such strategies as separation, gossip, or shaming, particularly of individuals that the community believed were responsible for causing problems.
 The Semai still frequently practice such informal conflict resolution strategies, but they have also adopted, and modified for their own purposes, the use of more formal meetings as practiced by the surrounding, dominant, Malay peoples.
 The purpose, for the Semai, of having such a formal meeting, called a bcaraa', is to settle the dispute rather than to determine guilt or innocence.
 After a lot of socializing, a headman will give a long lecture on the importance of group solidarity, mutual dependence, and peace.
 Then the principals to the dispute will present their viewpoints in speeches that may continue for many hours, until no one has anything additional to say and everyone is exhausted.
 The headman then concludes the bcaraa', perhaps by levying small fines if appropriate, and he continues by lecturing everyone on correct, peaceful Semai behavior.
 The meeting resolves the dispute itself, reconciles the parties, dissipates their emotions, reintegrates the whole village, reaffirms everyone’s interdependence, and re-confirms the importance of nonviolent behavior.